dlueth/qoopido.demand/README.md

 	function definition() {
 		demand
 			.configure({
-				// enables or disables localStorage caching
+				// enables or disables caching in general
 				// optional, defaults to "true"
 				cache: true,

+				// storage adapter for caching
+				// no other than "localstorage" yet
+				// optional, defaults to "localstorage"
+				storage: 'localstorage',

 				// enables or disables debug output like:
 				// - attempting to re-define a module